 Unless you’re WAY, WAY offshore in the Big Bend, you probably don’t need to worry about fancy trolled arrays of teasers or high-speed runs.
 Here, it’s more the business of slow-trolling big lures (Mann’s Stretch 30’s) or stinger-rigged live blue runners for grouper or kings.
 Yes, we do see an occasional wahoo or sailfish, but that’s the exception rather than the rule.
 A big plug trolled at the proper depth (just above the bottom) is deadly and is also a great way to ‘prospect’ for new numbers.

-If you’re just learning to fish our area, we highly suggest that you read our Fishing Reports and consider engaging one of our offshore guides to get the basics.
+If you’re just learning to fish our area, we highly suggest that you read our Fishing Reports and consider engaging with one of our offshore guides to get the basics.
 You certainly won’t learn his numbers, but a day with a professional guide can be very valuable.
-And, if you find that your tackle box is low on supplies, we’ve got a great selection in our Ship’s Store.
+If you find that your tackle box is low on supplies, we’ve got a great selection in our Ship’s Store.